-BOYS HIGH SCHOOL IN KING WILLIAMS TOWN EST. 1861
+BOYS HIGH SCHOOL iN KING WILLIAMS TOWN EST. 1861

 School Age